tzobrist/LSTM_Stock_Forecasting/README.md

 Yahoo Finance API realtime chart display

 ## engine.py
-Keras LSTM model that output 1 timestep predicition given last 60 timesteps, used to predict next 10 timesteps recurively
+Keras LSTM model that outputs 1 timestep predicition given last 60 timesteps, used to predict next 10 timesteps with recursive multistep forecast strategy

 Model is trained on last 20 years of SPY, AAPL, or TSLA historical data from Yahoo API (or less if stock isn't as old)